goanpeca/ATE.org/README.md

 It also has **full** support for `sensor` testing !

-ATE.org is a python package that itself is a plugin for the [Spyder](https://github.com/spyder-ide/spyder) IDE (starting from V5).
+It is implemented as a set of libraries **AND** a plug-in system to the [Spyder](https://github.com/spyder-ide/spyder)-IDE (starting from V5).

-It adds the **ATE** project type to Spyder, with which one can organize ATE tests, test-programs, test-flows ... in a structured way. `ATE.org` is
+It adds the **ATE project type** to Spyder, with which one can organize ATE tests, test-programs, test-flows ... in a structured way.

 # Description